Filters

 Each segment defines a region of the source file to extract using a start and end timecode.
 Timecodes can be expressed as SMPTE timecode (HH:MM:SS:FF), millisecond timecode (HH:MM:SS.mmm), seconds (0.000), or frame count.
 Multiple source files with different frame rates can be included in a single segmentation job, and each segment can specify its own source file reference.

 When segments are assembled, you can optionally insert blank space between them using the Frame Gap setting.
-This is commonly used to place filler between segments in multi-reel deliveries that require silence between acts.
+This is commonly used to place filler between segments in multi-reel deliveries that require silence between acts or specific timing for ad breaks between programme segments.

 Auto Format